 VA Emergency Medicine Department

-The VA Emergency Medicine is a busy full service emergency department which evaluates 33,000 patients annually, with both medical and surgical emergencies.
+The VA Emergency Medicine is a busy full-service emergency department which evaluates 33,000 patients annually, with both medical and surgical emergencies.
 The ED receives non-trauma related emergency ambulance traffic from the surrounding area.
-Interns and residents staff the ED in 10 and 12 hour shifts from 8am to midnight.
+Interns and residents staff the ED in 9 or 10 hour shifts from 8am to midnight.

 Olive View-UCLA Medical Center Wards

 Interns will rotate at Olive View-UCLA Medical Center general medicine wards for one month during their first year.
-Senior residents may elect to do an additional month at Olive View during their third year.
+Residents may have an additional month at Olive View during their second or third year.
 Olive View-UCLA Medical Center is a county hospital with an underserved, primarily Spanish-speaking population.